RareSkills/blog/signed-int-solidity/signed-int-solidity.md

 Because you can get the [max value of an integer](https://www.rareskills.io/post/uint-max-value-solidity) with "type(int256).max" or with the .min field to get the minimum.
 The indicator for whether a number is positive or negative requires an extra bit, so it can only store numbers up to one bit less than the unsigned version.

 One's complement means a uint256 becomes a uint255, with the leftmost bit indicating if it is positive or negative.
-If the EVM used one's complement.
-This would mean that `type(int256).max == absoluteValue(type(int256.min))` but this is not the case.
+If the EVM used one's complement, this would mean that `type(int256).max == absoluteValue(type(int256.min))` but this is not the case.
 The maximum magnitude of a Two's Complement negative number is one higher than the maximum magnitude of the positive number.
 For example, the maximum positive number for int8 is 127, but the maximum magnitude negative number for int8 is -128.

 ### Patterns and Examples of Two's complement arithmetic.